omar-polo/gmid/README.md

 However, it's possible to link `gmid` to locally-installed libtls quite easily.
 (It's how I test gmid on Fedora, for instance)

-Let's say you have compiled and installed libressl in `$LIBRESSL`, then you can build `gmid` with
+Let's say you have compiled and installed libretls in `$LIBRETLS`, then you can build `gmid` with

-    ./configure CFLAGS="-I$LIBRESSL/include" \
+    ./configure CFLAGS="-I$LIBRETLS/include" \
-                LDFLAGS="$LIBRESSL/lib/libtls.a -lssl -lcrypto"
+                LDFLAGS="$LIBRETLS/lib/libtls.a -lssl -lcrypto"
     make

 (Fedora requires also `-lpthread` for some reason)